hmcts/pre-power-app-e2e-tests/test-catalogue/test-catalogue-functional-tests.md

 - Pre-requisite step in order to create a case via api
 - Verify case appears in search list when searched for
 - Verify correct details of case are displayed in search list
-- Verfiy case details are correct when exisiting case is selected from search list
+- Verify case details are correct when exisiting case is selected from search list

 ----------------------------------------------------------------------------------------------------